evildmp/diataxis-documentation-framework/reference.rst

 When you're looking for information - relevant facts - you do not want to be confronted by opinions, speculation, instructions or interpretation.

-..  image:: /images/wheat.jpg
+..  image:: /images/lasagne.jpg
-    :alt: Information on the back of a packet of pearl barley
+    :alt: Information on the back of a packet of lasagne
+    :class: floated

 You also expect that information to be presented in standard ways, so that you - when you need to know about something's nutritional properties, how it should be stored, its ingredients, what health implications it might have - can find them quickly, and know you can rely on them.